 Campfire orange cakes

-A fun, yummy outdoor food activity.
+A fun, yummy campfire cake activity.
 Plus, reflections on campfire cooking methods & why these cakes taste SO good!

 Set up a clean work station with all your kitchen equipment ready.

 Light your campfire - it needs to be built up and then allowed to burn down to create an even ember bed for cooking in/next to.

 Bring your ingredients pre-measured in tubs.

 Or, if you have more time and resources you can bring extra bowls and scales and facilitate your group to follow a recipe and measure out their own ingredients.

 - 175g self-raising flour

 - 2 eggs